About the course

 - emergency care and health services

-As our commercial, social and digital worlds continue to evolve, our laws and justice system must progress with them.
+As our commercial, social and digital worlds, and ecological footprint continue to shift and change, our laws and regulatory governance systems at the national and international level must progress with them.
 Our research is helping to shape the law and guide policy reform in areas like:

 - commercial and property law